What does Gale mean?

 Displayed below is an analysis of the usage of the boy name Gale and associated names.
-Popular related forms of Gale appearing in the Top 1000 are Gael (#213 last year), Gail and Gayle.
-Usage of this boy name reached its peak during 1930-1939 and has become significantly less since, with the versions Gail, Gale and Gayle becoming less in vogue.
+Popular related forms of Gale are Gael (#213 last year), Gail and Gayle.
+Usage of these boy names reached its peak during the years 1930-1939 (usage of 0.389%) and has become significantly less since (usage 0.1968%, down 49.4%), with the versions Gail, Gale and Gayle becoming less in vogue.
 Gael (#213) is the most fashionable name for newborns among these.
-(2014 Birth Statistics)
+(Top 1000 Baby Names Statistics, 2014)

 Gale▼ is pronounced similarly to Gal, Gall, Gil▼ and Gill.
 Other suggested similar baby names are Bale, Cale▼, Dale▼, Gabe▼, Gable, Gage, Galen▼, Gallo, Galo, Galt, Gili, Hale, Kale▼, Lale, Vale, Yale and Zale.
 These names tend to be less commonly used than Gale.